quarto-dev/quarto-web/README.md

 - Run `pipenv install <package_name>` to add the new package to the project.
 It will update the `Pipfile` and `Pipfile.lock` files with the new package and its dependencies.
   - `Pipfile` could be manually edited but using the command is recommended.
 - Commit the modified `Pipfile` and `Pipfile.lock` files with your document change (don't forget any change in the `_freeze` folder if needed).

+For any document running python with Knitr engine,it will go through **reticulate** which will use the python version defined with `pipenv` when a `PipFile` is present.
+So the same Python version from `.venv` will be used.
+No specific configuration is needed for **reticulate**.